What you need to know today about the virus outbreak

+Meanwhile, U.S. and European medical workers struggling to save ailing patients Friday watched supplies of medicine, protective equipment and breathing machines dwindle by the hour.

-Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.
+Here are some of AP’s top stories Friday on the pandemic.
 Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: